Updated September 16, 2020. Medical review by Albert J Hart, MD

 The myths about low carb dieting and specifically ketogenic diets abound in the American collective consciousness.
 These are just a few of the most pervasive myths I've encountered, with explanations as to why they are incorrect and simply don't make sense, scientifically:

 When the body is in ketosis, it has a “glucose sparing” effect.
-The muscles of the body burn fatty acids preferentially which spares glucose for the brain to use.
-When a person is in ketosis, the brain switches to using ketone bodies for about half of the fuel it needs.
-At this point, the brain needs less carbohydrate overall, because ketone bodies are filling in for the lack of carbs.
+First, the skeletal muscles burn fatty acids preferentially which spares glucose for the brain to use.
+Second, once a person is keto-adapted, the brain switches to using ketone bodies for over half of the fuel it needs, and less glucose is needed since ketone bodies are being used as an alternative fuel.

 If you can eat large amounts of carbohydrates without developing any metabolic issues, go for it.
-But humans can get by without eating carbs and continue to maintain perfect health, because the brain and other body systems can use ketone bodies from fatty acids for fuel, if no carbohydrates are eaten.
+But it is a fact that humans can avoid the consumption of dietary carbohydrate and continue to maintain perfect health.
+We have evolved with a dual energy system in which the brain and other body systems can use ketone bodies from fatty acids for fuel when carbohydrate intake is low.

-And here's an interesting fact: Dietitans rely heavily on the Dietary Reference Intakes for Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids (Macronutrients)(2005) in providing nutritional advice.
-But even this publication says on page 275:
+And here's an interesting fact: The Dietary Reference Intakes for Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids (Macronutrients)(2005) is a standard written resource for the dietetic profession.
+Even this publication says on page 275:

 "The lower limit of dietary carbohydrate compatible with life apparently is zero, provided that adequate amounts of protein and fat are consumed."

 Whenever someone says this, I know they have never read any of the low carb, ketogenic diet books available.
 They are just parroting what they've heard from someone else.
 Low carb diets, and especially ketogenic diets, are NOT high protein diets.
 They are HIGH FAT diets, with moderate protein consumption.
-And, anyway, if you are healthy with no prior kidney disease, eating extra protein will NOT harm your kidneys.
+And there is plenty of evidence in the research literature which shows that in healthy people with no prior kidney disease, eating extra protein is perfectly safe, and will NOT harm your kidneys.
 See this study and this study.

 So what does cause bone loss?
 There are several suspects: